Larry-Bell/I-dont-know/README.md

-This code takes the name of the user and their age and concatonates them into a sentence.
+This code takes the name of the user and their age and concatenates them into a sentence.
-The members of this
+The members of this group are Makayla Miles, Larry Bell, and Vibhu Kundeti